Join a Team at the Crossroads of Higher Education and Democracy!

 - Proven experience securing major and mega donors

 - Excellent interpersonal, verbal and written communication skills

-- Strong organizational and administrative skills, with a demonstrated track record of establishing effective systems that foster collaboration and improve efficiency
+- Strong organizational skills and attention to detail with an established track record of creating and implementingeffective systems that foster collaboration and improve efficiency

 - Commitment to transparency, accountability, and direct communication